tomconnors/datastar-learning/README.md

          :id "rsvp-input"}]
 ```

 and that does correctly update the "checked" attribute of the checkbox.
 BUT! the DOM doesn't automatically check the box when "checked" attribute is added.
-I'm not sure I understand what's going on here because I do so a brief period where the checkbox is checked before the merge-fragment event comes down from the server, so I'm not sure why it's getting unchecked.
+I'm not sure I understand what's going on here because I do see a brief period where the checkbox is checked before the merge-fragment event comes down from the server, so I'm not sure why it's getting unchecked.

 Anyway, it seems like signals are the better way to deal with this.